Sadly, this video was lost when Youtube and Vimeo took down the UK Column channels hosted there. Here is the audio only version:

 39’] Helenor appeared frightened of Jones.
 Nurses were prevented from feeding back to doctors any observations tending to suggest that she was being wrongly medicated and might actually have a physical medical problem.

 40’] Gerrish summarises Jones’ actions as a paediatrician covering up his mistake with the IVP dye by having Helenor treated as if she were epileptic.

 42’] Bye is sure that his daughter was “put on death row” to punish him for having challenged Jones’ diagnosis of his daughter.

 43’] Helenor died an awful death, suffering herniation of the brain (the brain swelling up and pressing on the skull) among other symptoms.

-43’] Many strange things happened in the hospital (which has since been “closed”, i.e. relaunched) in the weekend of Saturday 23 and Sunday 24 April 1978 when Helenor died.
+43’] Many strange things happened in the hospital (which has since been “closed”, i.e. relaunched) at the weekend of Saturday 23 and Sunday 24 April 1978 when Helenor died.

 On the Friday, a ward nurse had told the Byes to contact Professor Gray at UCW for the long-awaited second opinion.
 However, Jones as the consultant paediatrician in the case then refused to release Helenor to that hospital, “only twenty minutes up the road” from Bridgend.